jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 First Time Visitor Goals

-1. As a First Time Visitor, I want to -
+1. As a First Time Visitor, I want to - view locations on the island
-2. As a First Time Visitor, I want to -
+2. As a First Time Visitor, I want to - be able to read posts
-3. As a First Time Visitor, I want to -
+3. As a First Time Visitor, I want to - be able to view questions and answers
+4. As a First Time Visitor, I want to - register account
+5. As a First Time Visitor, I want to - read about the site

 Returning Visitor Goals

-1. As a Returning Visitor, I want to -
+1. As a Returning Visitor, I want to - log in to my account
-2. As a Returning Visitor, I want to -
+2. As a Returning Visitor, I want to - reply to comments on my posts and others
-3. As a Returning Visitor, I want to -
+3. As a Returning Visitor, I want to - edit and delete posts and comments if necessary

 Frequent User Goals

-1. As a Frequent User, I want to -
+1. As a Frequent User, I want to - edit my profile
-2. As a Frequent User, I want to -
+2. As a Frequent User, I want to - apply to become guru
 3. As a Frequent User, I want to -

 ### **Strategy**

 #### External User's Goals

+Visiting users will be able to read in the information on the site.
+Registered users will be able to create, read, update and delete posts on the site.
+Registered users will be able to create, read, update and delete information in their profile.
+Guru users will be able to do everything a registered user can, but will be able to answer specific questions.

 #### Site Owner's Goals

+Admin users will be able to create, read, update and delete locations.
+Admin users will be able to decide who gets to be a guru user.

 ### **Scope**

+Fits in with skillset of current programming ability.

 ### **Structure**

+Consistent navigation throughout site.
+Logged in user can CRUD on posts and comment.
+Logged in guru user can CRUD on posts and answer specific questions.
+Logged in admin can CRUD on posts, but also manage locations.

 ### **Skeleton**

+Navigation, including dropdown locations menu
+Landing page
+Locations page
+Posts page
+Guru page